Julian McMahon (barrister): Career

 McMahon was admitted to practice as a solicitor in 1992, and worked for Sly and Weigall and then the Office of Public Prosecutions.
 He was admitted to the Victorian Bar in 1998, and specialises in criminal and human rights law.
 He describes his chambers as having a history of "looking after people who no-one else really wants to defend".

 McMahon opposes the use of the death penalty internationally, and challenged Australian citizen Van Nguyen's execution by Singapore in 2005, along with Lex Lasry QC.

 McMahon has represented the Australian citizens Andrew Chan and Myuran Sukumaran, convicted of drug trafficking in Bali, Indonesia.
 McMahon, along with a team of lawyers including Todung Mulya Lubis have helped their clients prepare clemency requests, and has launched judicial reviews in an attempt to overturn their death sentences.
 McMahon visited the pair in Nusakambangan Island, requesting family access.
 In a comment to SBS Dateline, McMahon stated "they help Indonesians in prison become better people, the idea of killing two young men who do that day in and day out is just ridiculous.”

+In 2025, McMahon was enlisted as a lawyer for Erin Patterson, who was convicted of murdering three people and attempting to murder a fourth after serving them beef Wellingtons laced with death cap mushrooms and subsequently sentenced to three concurrent life sentences in September that year.